RezaBG/RezaBG/README.md

 ## About Me

-> Backend-focused developer with 3+ years of experience building SaaS platforms and API-driven cloud applications.
-Specialized in Go, FastAPI, PostgreSQL, and AWS.
-Proven track record in shipping scalable backend systems, real-time video-sync integrations, and secure RBAC architecture.
-Passionate about clean architecture and measurable impact.
+> Backend-focused engineer with 3+ years of experience in building SaaS platforms, cloud-native APIs, and data-driven backend systems.
+Skilled in Go, FastAPI, PostgreSQL, and AWS.
+Delivered real-time data sync integrations, modular microservices, and secure role-based access systems.
+Passionate about clean architecture and measurable outcomes.

 ---

 ## Featured Projects